-The Qiam-1 is a liquid fueled, short-range ballistic missile (SRBM) developed and deployed by Iran.
+The Qiam-1 [“Uprising-1”] is a liquid fueled, short-range ballistic missile (SRBM) developed and deployed by Iran.
 The missile is an indigenous variant of the Shahab-2 SRBM.
-Unlike Iran’s other Scud-variants, it does not have external tail fins.
-Iran employed the Qiam-1 in combat operations on June 18, 2017 against ISIS militants in eastern Syria.
+Unlike Iran’s other Scud-variants, it does not have external tail fins, and has a separating warhead.
+Iran has employed the Qiam-1 in combat operations on multiple occasions since 2017.

 Qiam-1 at a Glance